AtotheY/next-13-mui-context-bp/README.md

 ## Deployment

 You should be able to import this repo into Vercel and have it deploy automatically.
-Also make sure you update the Vercel env variables with the ones in your `.env.local` file.
+Also make sure you update the Vercel env variables - for the `NEXT_PUBLIC_API_ENDPOINT_URL` make sure you change it from `localhost:3000` to whatever the production URL for your vercel instance is.
+For example, `https://next-mui-context-bp.vercel.app`